ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 (i.e. `index1-cod.txt`, `lcomp1-cod.txt`, `agecomp1-cod.txt`),
 the zero case for estimation (E) (i.e. `E0-cod.txt`), and so on.

-To investigate the effect of research survey effort, we will manipulate the argument `sd_obs_surv` that gets passed to `change_index`.
+To investigate the effect of different levels of precision of a research survey index of abundance, we will manipulate the argument `sd_obs_surv` that gets passed to `change_index`.
-In case 1, we will specify the standard deviation at `0.1` and in case 2 we will increase the standard deviation to `0.4`.
+In case 1, we will specify the standard deviation of the index of abundance at `0.1` and in case 2 we will increase the standard deviation to `0.4`.
 We can do this by including the line: `sd_obs_surv; 0.1` in the file `D1-cod.txt` and the line: `sd_obs_surv; 0.4`